tartley/missile-commander/README.md

   Keep ^ this reasoning around somewhere for if we need to return to it.

 * Base and City have similarities.
 Do they inherit from the same base class?
+* Turret and Foundation share some of those similarities (ie being destroyable)
+  * Maybe prefer composition over inheritance, a parent no-draw node owns a child of type 'HasVerts' or 'HasVertsDestroyable'
 * Pop, Explosion and Detonation (city/base destruction?) have similarities.
 * Implicit Dependencies.
 It's currently difficult to change ground.ANGLE, mouse extent, or camera pan, and have everything else adjust accordingly.
 They have